Codes & Regulations

 (1985 Code, Art.
 14, §§ 7-203, 7-204) (Bill No. 70-92; Bill No. 7-03)

-disposal of the material to be burned or to conduct the desired activity;
+There is no practical alternative method for the disposal of the materials to be burned or to conduct the desired activity;

-(5) fire control laws or regulations will not be
+Fire control laws or regulations will not be violated; and

 (1985 Code, Art.
 14, §§ 7-201, 7-202) (Bill No. 70-92)